springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Not applicable</td>
 <td>
-No time limits are set by the content on these pages.
+No time limits are set by the content in the pages of this product.
 </td>
 </tr>
 <tr>